Why We Work in South Sudan

-At 730 deaths per 100,000 live births, South Sudan has one of the highest maternal mortality rates in the world; each woman has a 1 in 28 chance of dying from pregnancy-related causes during her lifetime.
-What is more, for each woman that dies in childbirth, an estimated 20 additional women suffer from devastating childbirth injuries like obstetric fistula (WHO 2014).
+Not surprisingly, South Sudan has one of the highest maternal mortality rates in the world.
+A woman has a one-in-28 chance of dying from pregnancy-related causes in her lifetime.
+For every woman that dies in childbirth, the World Health Organization estimates that 20 more survive with significant injuries, such as obstetric fistula.

 Global Health Ministries